un-ch/latex_resume/README.md

-To generate the pdf file you may use command:
+To generate the pdf file you may use command:<br>
 <code>pdflatex cv_example.tex</code>